 The Novium Museum

-Free entry for under-18s to this excellent museum built over Roman bath ruins you can see through the glass floor.
+Free entry for everyone to this excellent museum built over Roman bath ruins you can see through the glass floor.
 Interactive displays about Chichester's history from the Romans onwards.
-Adults pay £8.50 but children go free, making it brilliant value for families.
+Admission is free for everyone, adults and children alike, making it brilliant value for families.

 Top tip: Combine with exploring Chichester.
 The cathedral is also free to enter and has excellent family-friendly activities during school holidays.